umutyunusoglu/Graph-Algorithms/README.md

 print("Shortest Paths:", dijkstra_result)
 ```

-## Documentation

-Detailed documentation and examples for all supported algorithms can be found in the [official documentation](https://github.com/yourusername/sugraph#documentation).

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to Sugraph, please follow these steps: